VikramGond/javascript-projects/README.md

 Welcome to my **JavaScript Projects** repository!

 This repository contains mini projects that I build while learning **HTML, CSS, and JavaScript**.
-My goal is to strengthen my frontend development skills by building projects and practicing JavaScript fundamentals before moving on to React and full-stack development.
+My goal is to strengthen my frontend development skills by building practical projects and understanding JavaScript fundamentals before moving on to React and full-stack development.

+I focus on **learning by building**, gradually increasing the complexity of each project.

 ---

 ## 🎯 Goals

 * Build practical JavaScript projects
+* Strengthen JavaScript fundamentals
 * Improve DOM manipulation skills
-* Strengthen JavaScript fundamentals
+* Practice event handling and application state
-* Learn asynchronous JavaScript
+* Learn asynchronous JavaScript and APIs
 * Practice responsive web design
 * Write clean and maintainable code
 * Learn by building instead of only following tutorials